Mark Madler and his crew were thankful for the picture-perfect day in which they were working.

 A pole there had been “red tagged” by an OPPD contractor who inspects the approximately 240,000 distribution poles that make up a portion of the OPPD electricity grid.
-The process is part of OPPD’s Ground Line Inspection and Treatment (GLIT) program.
+The process is part of OPPD’s Ground Line Inspection and Treatment (GLIT) power pole replacement program.

 To ensure the grid’s reliability, OPPD goes to great lengths to make sure the distribution and transmission systems are healthy.